dbrumley/harness-training-bae/labs/packaging-lab/README.md

 ## Mayhem Package Lab
 This lab will cover some more packaging configuration options such as environment variables and where to store configuration files.
-The lab will have exercises for the user to practice their knowledge on several targets.

 ### Background
 Mayhem packaging is a critical step in ensuring a binary will perform analysis